 Read more about proper lawn watering in a previous blog article HERE.

 * There are exceptions to these watering recommendations for newer turf.
 Consult Crownover Green or another reputable turf manager for alternate watering recommendations if your lawn is not mature or well established.

 Go to Crownover Green's main website.

 - Mow at the right length for your type of grass – Longer grass shades the soil from the sun and keeps the roots moist.
 This will keep your grass greener and reduce irrigation needs.
-For cool-season grasses, such as Fescues or Kentucky Bluegrass, set your mower on the highest one or two settings (3.5"-4").
+For cool-season grasses, such as Fescues or Kentucky Bluegrass, set your mower on the higher settings (3"-3.5").
 For more information on proper mowing of Fescue grasses, read a previous blog article HERE.
-For warm-season grasses, such as Bermudagrass or Zoysiagrass, set your mower on one of the middle settings (not lower than 1"; never higher than 2").
+For warm-season grasses, such as Bermudagrass or Zoysiagrass, set your mower on one of the lower settings (1"-1.5").
 While certain Bermudas and Zoysias can tolerate being mowed lower than an inch, they will dry out faster at this length, which not only increases irrigation needs, but it also allows more sunlight to reach the soil surface, which will germinate more weed seeds.

 - One third rule – Never cut more than 1/3 of the length of your grass blade in one cutting.
 By letting your grass grow too long and then hacking it you are stressing your turf, which leads to browning, gradual turf thinning and greater susceptibility to disease.
 You will need to mow more frequently during your lawn's peak growing periods (spring and fall for Fescues, summer for Bermudas and Zoysias).